U.S. History Lesson Plans and Resources

 The Trail of Tears and the forced Relocation of the Cherokee Nation

 A lesson plan from the National Park Service's Teaching with Historic Places.
-See also Trail of Tears for a middle-grade unit.

 Revisiting Pocahontas